-Learn more about each of our three libraries below!
+Learn more about each of our libraries below!

 The Junior School library’s primary mission is to nurture a love of books and reading while supporting the classroom curriculum, especially in language arts and social studies.
 Helping all students to find quality books to love, which fit their interests and abilities, is the focus of the library.
 The library provides this support through a variety of grade-specific approaches, from interactive story times for our youngest students to the close reading and deeper thinking of Reading Workshop in the older grades.
 Research skills are built across all grades through library lessons and collaborative projects with classroom teachers.

 All students in grades PK-5 have scheduled library times for library lessons, literature promotion, book selection and borrowing.
 Events such as author and illustrator visits, the annual book fair, and other special literary events enrich the library curriculum.

 The Junior School library provides a multitude of fiction and nonfiction titles for students to borrow.
 The online databases are age-appropriate and engaging.
 Technology is used to augment learning through use of the iPads and laptops when appropriate.
 Student time in the library is balanced between structured class time and independent borrowing.
 As students grow towards independence, our librarian provides guidance and readers’ advisory to help them on this journey.
 The wonderful work of growing readers relies on the partnership of student, family, teachers and the librarian.

 The Middle School library’s primary mission is to prepare students to become independent and ethical users of information and to promote reading for individual pleasure and academic needs.
 The library supports the literary, informational and research needs of students through a diverse collection of print and digital resources, library classes, collaborative teaching and the use of emerging technologies.